Lemi27/Legend-of-Logoro/Storyline.md

 (Aeritha begrudgingly hands over the Prism fragment)

 **Aeritha:** "Take it...
-Take the fragment... but heed my warning... chaos will always find a way into the heart of power.... and sbuse it...."
+Take the fragment... but heed my warning... chaos will always find a way into the heart of power.... and abuse it...."

 ## Planet 2: Subtractus (Subtraction- Land Planet)
 Next, you travel to Subtractus, a realm where mountains touch the sky and rivers sing ancient songs.
 Amazed by the numbers drifting amid subtractive mists, you find yourself challenged by Earth monsters, colossal figures formed of millennia-old boulders and vegetation.
 They challenge you to solve subtraction-themed puzzles in exchange for safe passage.
 Continuing on your journey, the monstrous Terraformer the Land Lacerator, has brought misery to his planet by ruling it with an iron fist, he hears of your emergence and sends you a message demanding a public duel to make an example of you infront of the whole planet, you emerge victorious giving hope back to the people and they rewarded you with the second fragment of the prism.